SecurityInnovation/PGPy/docs/source/installation.rst

 If you are on Mac OS, you may experience more limited functionality without installing a more capable version of OpenSSL.

+You may refer to Cryptography's documentation on `Using your own OpenSSL on OS X <https://cryptography.io/en/latest/installation/#using-your-own-openssl-on-os-x>`_ for information on how to do so.

 Installation